Richard Vander Veen: Political career

 Vander Veen was reelected in November 1974 to a full term in the 94th Congress, but lost his seat in 1976 to Republican Kent County prosecuting attorney Harold S. Sawyer.
-His 35-month tenure was the only time that the Grand Rapids-based district was out of Republican hands from 1913 until Hillary Scholten won the seat, by now renumbered as the 3rd district, in 2022.
+He was the only Democrat to represent Grand Rapids in U.S. Congress until Hillary Scholten won the seat, by now renumbered as the 3rd district, in 2022.

 In 1978, Vander Veen ran for the United States Senate, but lost his bid for the Democratic nomination to Carl Levin, who went on to win the general election in November.